Entomopathogenic nematode: Community ecology

 Parasites can significantly affect their hosts, as well as the structure of the communities to which they and their hosts belong (Minchella and Scott 1991).
 Entomopathogenic nematodes have the potential to shape the populations of plants and host insects, as well as the species composition of the surrounding animal soil community.

 Entomopathogenic nematodes affect populations of their insect hosts by killing and consuming individuals.
 When more EPNs are added to a field environment, typically at concentrations of 25 PD/ha, the population of host insects measurably decreases (Campbell et al. 1998, Strong et al. 1996).
-Agriculture exploits this finding, and the inundative release of EPNs can effectively control populations of soil insect pests in citrus, cranberries, turfgrass, and tree fruit (Lewis et al. 1998).
+Agriculture exploits this finding, and the inundative release of EPNs can effectively control populations of soil insect pests in citrus, cranberries, turfgrass, and tree fruit.

 If entomopathogenic nematodes suppress the population of insect root herbivores, they indirectly benefit plants by freeing them from grazing pressure.
 This is an example of a trophic cascade in which consumers at the top of the food web (nematodes) exert an influence on the abundance of resources (plants) at the bottom.
 The idea that plants can benefit from the application of their herbivore's enemies is the principle behind biological control.
 Consequently, much of EPN biological research is driven by agricultural applications.

 Examples of the top-down effects of entomopathogenic nematodes are not restricted to agricultural systems.
 Researchers at the Bodega Marine Laboratory examined the strong top-down effects that naturally occurring EPNs can have on their ecosystem (Strong et al. 1996).
 In a coastal shrubland food chain the native EPN, Heterorhabditis heplialus, parasitized ghost moth caterpillars, and ghost moth caterpillars consumed the roots of bush lupine.
 The presence H. heplialus correlated with lower caterpillar numbers and healthier plants.
 In addition, the researchers observed high mortality of bush lupine in the absence of EPNs.
 Old aerial photographs over the past 40 years indicated that the stands where nematodes were prevalent had little or no mass die-off of lupine.
 In stands with low nematode prevalence, however, the photos showed repeated lupine die-offs.
 These results implied that the nematode, as a natural enemy of the ghost moth caterpillar, protected the plant from damage.
 The authors even suggested that the interaction was strong enough to affect the population dynamics of bush lupine (Strong et al. 1996).